yadutaf/ctop/README.rst

 CTOP
 ====

-A lightweight top like monitor for linux CGroups
+A lightweight top like monitor for linux Containers

 .. image:: screenshots/screenshot.png